jopemachine-arvis/arvis-stuff/paper/materials/17_how_workflow_feature_works.md

 # How workflow feature works

+## How workflow's actions are executed

+workflow config (arvis-workflow.json) are loaded when arvis starts up in memory.

+and whenever user input changes arvis finds commands from there.

+when user press enter on a result, the command's 'action' is executed.

-## How workflow scripts are executed
+## How workflow's scripts are executed

 workflow's source files are not loaded in arvis.